If you follow our design-first approach, you can skip this section. Instead, you can directly create a block and connect it to a storage later on.

 Connect a data feed

+The feed wizard will guide you through the process of creating a data feed.
 You can select from a list of data sources.
 The available data sources depend on the integrations you have enabled in your project.
 After selecting a data source, you can select which data feed to connect to the storage.

 Configure the data feed